 Rd.
 1, Pk.
-5
+15

 Connor Cook, QB, Michigan State

 Rd.
 2, Pk.
-6
+19

 Christian Hackenberg, QB, Penn State

-Three games shouldn't drop a prospect a whole round, but my premise behind slotting Christian Hackenberg in the top five was that he would go that high if he put together a strong 2015 campaign.
+Half a season shouldn't drop a prospect a whole round, but my premise behind slotting Christian Hackenberg in the top five was that he would go that high if he put together a strong 2015 campaign.
 It doesn't look like that's going to happen now, so it's realistic could drop to the second day.
 If so, I'm sure the Texans would take a chance on him, given that Bill O'Brien got the most out of him when he was at Penn State.

 Rd.
 2, Pk.
-29
+23

 Rd.
 1, Pk.
-1
+6

 Connor Cook, QB, Michigan State

-The 6-foot-4, 218-pounder plays in a pro-style system and has shown steady improvement with his ability to function out of the pocket while working through his progressions.
+The 6-foot-4, 218-pounder plays in a pro-style system and has shown steady improvement with his ability to function in the pocket while working through his progressions.
 Cook does need to improve his accuracy though.
-He will make some amazing throws and then miss on routine passes.
+He will make some amazing throws into extremely tight windows and then miss on routine passes.

-Cook completed 59 percent of his passes in 2013 for 2,755 yards with 22 touchdowns and six interceptions.
-He improved throughout the season and was very impressive against Ohio State and Stanford to close out the year.
+In 2014, Cook connected on 58 percent of his passes for 3,214 yards with 24 touchdowns and eight interceptions.
+He completed 59 percent of his passes in 2013 for 2,755 yards with 22 touchdowns and six interceptions.
+Cook improved throughout that season and was very impressive against Ohio State and Stanford to close out the year.

 Rd.
-1, Pk.
-7
+2, Pk.
+18

 Cardale Jones, QB, Ohio State

 Jones put on a display in 2014 after entering the starting lineup behind Braxton Miller and J.T.
 Barrett.
 In his three starts, he completed 61 percent of his passes for 860 yards with seven touchdowns and two interceptions.

-Pick change; previously Tyler Boyd, WR
+Pick change; previously Jonathan Allen, DE

 Rd.
 2, Pk.
-9
+19

 Jacoby Brissett, QB, N.C.
 State